JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 Also, if you find this package helpful please consider staring it on [GitHub](https://github.com/JuliaDynamics/DynamicalSystems.jl)!
 This gives us an accurate lower bound of users that this package has already helped!

+## Installation
+This package is registered.
+Simply use `Pkg.add("DynamicalSystems")` to install it.

+Bug-fixes and upgrades are constantly fed to the master branch and for this it is also advised to use `Pkg.checkout("DynamicalSystems")` after installing.
+This ensures that you get all the bug-fixes without having to wait for a formal release tag.

 ## Contents

 ### [System Definition](system_definition)